open-cloud/xos/docs/dev/xproto.md

 ## Tool Chain

-The xosgen tool converts a xproto file into an intermediate representation and passes it to a target, which in turn generates the output code.
+The xosgenx tool converts a xproto file into an intermediate representation and passes it to a target, which in turn generates the output code.
 The target has access to a library of auxiliary functions implemented in Python.
 The target itself is written as a jinja2 template.
 The following figure depicts the processing pipeline.

 <img src="toolchain.png" alt="Drawing" style="width: 500px;"/>